 Once I started my job, I knew it was up to me to maintain a comprehensive budget to cover all of my bills while still adding to my savings.

-I worked with a financial adviser, who encouraged me to put 20% of my monthly income into my 401(k) and Roth IRA so I can max out the employee match and maximum annual contribution.
+I worked with a financial advisor, who encouraged me to put 20% of my monthly income into my 401(k) and Roth IRA so I can max out the employee match and maximum annual contribution.
 After taxes and those retirement contributions, 50% of my remaining monthly take-home pay goes toward my mortgage.
 My girlfriend pays rent to me that covers the cost of the HOA dues.

 The rest of my income goes to cover essentials like groceries, and 10% of the remaining money from each paycheck goes into my emergency fund.